EasyRpl: A web-based tool for modelling and analysis of cross-organisational workflows: Workflow modelled in of the running example

-In addition to the definition and allocation of the resources available, $\rpl$ also allows the programmer to specify the amount of time needed to perform some specific parts of a cross-organisational workflow.
-By means of the statement \Abs{cost(t)}, time advances for $t$ time units in the $\rpl$ workflow model.
+In addition to the definition and allocation of the available resources, $\rpl$ also allows the users to specify the amount of time needed to perform specific parts of a cross-organisational workflow using the statement \Abs{cost(t)}, and with which time advances for~$t$ time units in the $\rpl$ workflow model.

-The work presented in~\cite{ALI2023102896} defines a cost analysis for workflows modelled in $\rpl$, extending an earlier work~\cite{LaneveLPR19}, which defines a time analysis of a simple language based on actor programs.
-These ideas are based on the use of synchronisation sets, that is, objects whose execution might be related, for the creation of a set of cost equations, which capture the cost of the program, and the use of an off-the-shelf solver to obtain a cost expression that represents an upper bound on the time taken for executing the program.
-The main difference between the work presented in~\cite{LaneveLPR19} and~\cite{ALI2023102896} is in the input language and the features included: the language \alt used in the former is a basic language that is intended to serve as a compiler target and include neither conditional statements nor while loops.
-On the contrary, $\rpl$ in the latter is a full modelling language which is intended to allow the user to define cross-organisational workflows.
-The most significant difference between the time analysis of~\cite{LaneveLPR19} and the analysis of~\cite{ALI2023102896} is in the generation and the resolution of the cost equations.
-The upper-bound of~\cite{ALI2023102896} expresses the cost in terms of the local variable value at the moment of the \Abs{hold} statement.
-On the contrary, the analysis of~\cite{LaneveLPR19} uses PUBS~\cite{albert2011closed}, which includes a size analysis and a maximisation process, solving the cost equations and obtaining a closed-form upper-bound expressed in terms of the input parameters of the method analysed.
+The work presented in~\cite{ALI2023102896} extends the time analysis proposed in~\cite{LaneveLPR19} to analyse workflows modelled in $\rpl$.
+The idea is based on the use of synchronisation sets containing objects whose executions might be related to create a set of cost equations, which captures the execution time of the model.
+The solution to this set of cost equations represents an upper-bound on the time taken for executing the model.
+The main difference between the analyses presented in~\cite{LaneveLPR19} and~\cite{ALI2023102896} is in the input language and the features included: the one in~\cite{LaneveLPR19} is a basic language intended to serve as a compiler target and includes neither conditional statements nor while loops.
+On the contrary, $\rpl$ in the latter is a full modelling language which is intended to allow the users to define cross-organisational workflows.
+Another main difference between the time analysis of~\cite{LaneveLPR19} and the analysis of~\cite{ALI2023102896} is in the generation and the resolution of the cost equations.
+While the latter expresses the WCET in the form of a set of cost equations without coupling to any constraint solvers, the former has been coupled with PUBS~\cite{AlbertAGP11a}, an off-the-shelf equation solver, which includes a size analysis and a maximisation process, solving the cost equations and obtaining a closed-form upper-bound expressed in terms of the input parameters.